elemental/Elemental/doc/source/intro.rst

 There are two important exceptions in the main library:

-    - The ``AxpyInterface`` for building distributed matrices is based upon contributions from Martin Schatz and the copyright is shared with the University of Texas at Austin.
+* The ``AxpyInterface`` for building distributed matrices is based upon contributions from Martin Schatz and the copyright is shared with The University of Texas at Austin.
-    - The code for computing Householder reflectors is based off of LAPACK and is also copyright The University of Tennessee.
+* The code for computing Householder reflectors is based off of LAPACK and is also copyright The University of Tennessee.

 In addition, two libraries that Elemental depends upon are included in the ``contrib/`` folder:

-    - The parallel tridiagonal eigensolver, PMRRR, is written by Matthias Petschow and Paolo Bientinesi and is copyright RWTH Aachen University.
+* The parallel tridiagonal eigensolver, PMRRR, is written by Matthias Petschow and Paolo Bientinesi and is copyright RWTH Aachen University.
-    - The parallel linear congruential pseudo-random number generator, PLCG, is copyright Jack Poulson, Lexing Ying, and The University of Texas at Austin.
+* The parallel linear congruential pseudo-random number generator, PLCG, is copyright Jack Poulson, Lexing Ying, and The University of Texas at Austin.